framely/community/docs/guide/build-service.md

-# Build a full-stack module
+# Build a full-stack component

-In the previous guide, we showed you how to make your chatbot field various business hours queries by [reuse a existing component](./use-hours.md).
-In this guide, we will show you how to build such a component, including exposed module [hours](https://build.opencui.io/org/me.quickstart/agent/hours/en/service_schema) and PostgREST provider [hoursProvider](https://build.opencui.io/org/me.quickstart/agent/hoursProvider/struct/service_schema): First, declare a service.
-Second, define the conversational user interface(CUI) for it.
-Third, implement the PostgREST provider by yourself.
+In the previous guide, we showed you how to enable your chatbot field various business hours queries by [reuse an existing component](./use-hours.md).
+In this guide, we will show you how to build such a full-stack component, including both the module and corresponding PostgREST provider.

 ## Before you start

-[Sign up](./signingup.md#sign-up) for an account and log in to [OpenCUI](https://build.opencui.io/login).
+- [Sign up](./signingup.md#sign-up) for an account and log in to [OpenCUI](https://build.opencui.io/login).
+- [Build a simple chatbot](./pingpong.md) for how to build a skill with entity slot.
+- [Reuse a full-stack module](./use-hours.md) to get familiar with the functionality we try to build here.

 ## Build a module
-A service defines a set of function interfaces that specify how business functionalities can be accessed.
-By using a service as an interface, we can divide chatbot building into backend for business logic and frontend for conversational user interface, each of which can be taken care of by different teams.

-On OpenCUI, we use module to expose a service through conversational user interface.
-To build these exposed module, we declare the service and then define the conversational user interface on top of the service.
+On OpenCUI, to expose a service through conversational user interface, you create a module, declare the service in it and then define the conversational user interface on top of the service.

 ### Create a module
 1. Within an org, click **Create** on the right side and select **Create module**.